-A low MW chitosan (46 kDa) produced by enzymatic digestion of chitosan was used for ten weeks (100 or 300 mg/kg bw twice daily by oral gavage) in a 20-week dietary study by Sumiyoshi and Kimura (2006) to investigate its effect(equivalent to 20 mg/kg bw/day)s on mice consuming a high-fat diet.
+A low MW chitosan (46 kDa) produced by enzymatic digestion of chitosan was used for ten weeks (100 or 300 mg/kg bw twice daily by oral gavage) in a 20-week dietary study by Sumiyoshi and Kimura (2006) to investigate its effects on mice consuming a high-fat diet.
 There were no adverse effects associated with this intervention.